 Watch the Long Video and see the complete process!

-If you want to see where this purple color ended up, check out this tutorial: How to Rubber Stamp on Crystal Clay and Apply Colorized Resin.
+If you want to see where this purple color ended up, check out this tutorial: How to Rubber Stamp on Epoxy Clay and Apply Colorized Resin.

 Nunn Design Bezels